balderdashy/waterline/ARCHITECTURE.md

 Next, Waterline performs a couple of additional transformations:

 + replaces `method: 'findOne'` with `method: 'find'` (and updates `limit` accordingly)
-+ replaces attribute names with column names
++ replaces model attribute names with physical database attribute/column names
 + replaces the model identity with the table name
 + removed `populates` (or potentially replaced it with `joins`)
   + this varies-- keep in mind that sometimes _multiple physical protostatements will be built up and sent to different adapters_-- or even the same one.